RajAujla01/data402_nosql/README.md

 ![ Alt Text](1688042311973.png)

 ## What is NoSQL?
 NoSQL, short for "Not Only SQL," refers to a variety of database systems that are designed to handle large volumes of data that don't necessarily fit into traditional relational databases.
-Unlike SQL databases, NoSQL databases are more flexible and scalable, often making them ideal for big data applications and real-time web apps.
+Unlike SQL databases NoSQL databases are more flexible and scalable, often making them ideal for big data applications and real-time web apps.

 ## Comparing SQL to NoSQL
 ### SQL Databases

 **Structured Data**\
 SQL databases use structured query language (SQL) to define and manipulate data.
-The data is stored in tables with predefined schemas.
+The data is stored in tables with predefined schemas.\
-ACID Compliance: Transactions in SQL databases are ACID-compliant (Atomicity, Consistency, Isolation, Durability), ensuring reliable and consistent transactions.
+**ACID Compliance**\
-Vertical Scalability: Typically, SQL databases scale vertically by adding more power (CPU, RAM) to an existing server.
+Transactions in SQL databases are ACID-compliant (Atomicity, Consistency, Isolation, Durability), ensuring reliable and consistent transactions.\
-NoSQL Databases:
+**Vertical Scalability** Typically, SQL databases scale vertically by adding more power (CPU, RAM) to an existing server.

 ### NoSQL Databases
 **Flexible Schema**\